 Do Dust Mites Bite?

 What are dust mites and can dust mites bite?
-There are many species of mites which live in the dust in our homes.
+There are many species of mites that live in the dust in our homes.
 Two of the most common are Dermatophagoides pteronyssinus and Dermatophagoides farinae.
-Neither of these nor any of the other species of dust mites found in British homes bite, although there are many other mites which do.
+Neither of these nor any of the other species of dust mites found in British homes bite, although there are many other mites that do.

 Scabies mites bite, and they're highly contagious.
 There are also various outdoor mites, such as harvest or oak mites, which sometimes bite people.
 If an outdoor mite bites you, you might not notice any reaction or rash until you get indoors where it’s warm.
 This might cause you to believe that you've been bitten by something that lives indoors.
 But the bottom line is that if you have anything that you think is a dust mite bite, you need to look harder to find the real culprit.

 If the answer to the question 'do dust mites bite?' is no, why are they regarded as a pest?
 Dust mite bites may be a myth and they don't carry any infectious or contagious diseases, but many people have had allergic reactions to these mites or their metabolic products.

 Allergic reactions to dust mites are very common.
 Many people who suffer from bronchial asthma have a dust mite allergy, and it's believed that in urban areas up to one in four people have some degree of an allergy to dust mites.
 These can vary from mild to severe.

 It's not live mites themselves that cause the problem, but dead mite bodies, and the tiny particles of the waste materials they produce.
 These are protein-rich substances that can easily become airborne.
 When inhaled by people with a sensitivity to them, they trigger the production of immune proteins and cells, which leads to an allergic reaction.
 People with a strong level of sensitivity to dust mites can react to them even when they're present at relatively low levels.